 I came out slightly serious.
 I was not a cute infant, my one-year-old picture looks like I’m straight out of the depression, and I’m told I never laughed at comedy.
 Not even Family Ties, Mork & Mindy or Cheers.

 My mom offered me cooking tips, my dad offered me money to read more, and they both forced me to take piano lessons.
-Thirty years later people still try to hide their shock and disappointment when they ask if I play the piano like my dad and I tell them no.
+Thirty-two years later people still try to hide their shock and disappointment when they ask if I play the piano like my dad and I tell them no.